 Property, Plant & Equipment - Property, plant & equipment are stated at cost.
 Depreciation is provided using the straight-line method over the estimated useful lives of the assets (3 to 10 years).
 Leasehold improvements are depreciated over 64 months (their estimated useful life), which represents the full term of the lease at the time the leasehold improvements were capitalized.
 The Company's only long-lived assets are property, plant & equipment and right-of-use (ROU) assets.
 Periodically, and at a minimum annually, the Company evaluates long-lived assets for potential impairment.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 Such analyses necessarily involve judgement.
-The Company did not experience any events or changes in circumstances that indicate the carrying amount of the assets may not be recoverable as of June 30, 2024.
-There were no fixed asset impairment charges recorded during the six months ended June 30, 2024 or 2023.
+The Company did not experience any events or changes in circumstances that indicate the carrying amount of the assets may not be recoverable as of March 31, 2025.
+There were no fixed asset impairment charges recorded during the three months ended March 31, 2025 or 2024.

-Right-of-Use (ROU) Asset and Lease Liabilities - The Company accounts for all material leases in accordance with FASB Accounting Standards Codification (ASC) Topic 842, Leases.
+Right-of-Use Asset and Lease Liabilities- The Company accounts for all material leases in accordance with FASB Accounting Standards Codification (ASC) Topic 842, Leases.
 ROU Assets are amortized over their estimated useful life, which represents the full term of the lease.
 See Note 8.

 Stock-Based Compensation - The Company uses the Black-Scholes option-pricing model to calculate the grant-date fair value of stock option awards.
-The resulting compensation expense, net of forfeitures for awards that are not performance-based, is recognized on a straight-line basis over the service period of the award, which in the three and six months ended June 30, 2024 and 2023, ranged from twelve months to three years.
+The resulting compensation expense, net of forfeitures for awards that are not performance-based, is recognized on a straight-line basis over the service period of the award, which in the three months ended March 31, 2025 and 2024, ranged from twelve months to three years.

 Research and Development - Research and development costs are expensed as incurred.
-The Company recognizes revenue and cost reimbursements from government grants when it is probable that the Company will comply with the conditions attached to the grant arrangement and the grant proceeds will be received.
+The Company recognizes cost reimbursements from government grants when it is probable that the Company will comply with the conditions attached to the grant arrangement and the grant proceeds will be received.
 Government grants are recognized on a systematic basis over the periods in which the Company recognizes the related costs for which the government grant is intended to compensate.
-Specifically, when government grants are related to reimbursements for cost of revenues or operating expenses, the government grants are recognized as a reduction of the related expense in the Condensed Consolidated Statements of Operations.
-The Company records government grants receivable in the Condensed Consolidated Balance Sheets in prepaid expenses and other current assets.
+Specifically, when government grants are related to reimbursements for operating expenses, the government grants are recognized as a reduction of the related expense.